 Now with all of this information in hand, let me show you how to beat a Performance Improvement Plan.
-FYI “ I have thought about these comments over a period of weeks to ensure the following strategy points were realistic, practical and successful.
+FYI, I have thought about these comments over weeks to ensure the following strategy points were realistic, practical, and successful.

 1. NEVER SIGN THE PIP UNDER ANY CIRCUMSTANCES AND START LOOKING FOR ANOTHER JOB

 Employers always demand that employees sign their performance improvement plans.
 We advise our clients not to sign them, to avoid any level of consent or acknowledgment to the bogus narrative strung through the PIP by the employer.
 You are getting fired anyway, so why worry about the threat that you will be fired if you refuse to sign it?
 The moment you take a step in the direction to admit anything on the PIP was correct, or the very fact that you received one, your future employment case is doomed!
 Receiving the PIP demonstrates you were put on notice of it and the employer will hold you to whatever bogus goals they established for you.
 I have seen this play out in court where a federal judge held my client to the PIP just because she received it, even though she did not sign it.
 Hopefully, for you, the next job will be better and management will be more employee-focused and enlightened.